Low-energy plasmon excitations in infinite-layer nickelates: Introduction

-One important difference to cuprates is the fact that the undoped nickelates do no exhibit antiferromagnetic long range order\cite{ortiz22}, instead they are found to be paramagnetic and weakly metallic\cite{li19}.
+One important difference from cuprates is the fact that undoped nickelates with a half-filled $3d_{x^2-y^2}$ band do not exhibit antiferromagnetic long-range order \cite{ortiz22}; instead, they are found to be paramagnetic and weakly metallic \cite{li19}.
 Nevertheless, antiferromagnetic fluctuations were observed by NMR \cite{cui21,zhao21}.
-In addition, RIXS experiments at the Ni $L_3$-edge have detected paramagnons for several dopings, which are similar to those observed in cuprates\cite{letacon11}, with a substantial nearest-neighbor coupling $J \sim 64$ meV\cite{lu21,hepting21b,katukuri20}.
-In addition, as in cuprates, nickelates show a dome in $T_c$ versus doping\cite{li20} and the normal state resistivity behaves similar to cuprates for the whole phase diagram\cite{Klee22}.
+In addition, resonant inelastic x-ray scattering (RIXS) experiments at the Ni $L_3$ edge have detected paramagnons for several dopings which are similar to those observed in cuprates \cite{letacon11}, with substantial nearest-neighbor coupling $J \sim 64$ meV \cite{lu21,hepting21b,katukuri20}.
+Also, as in cuprates, nickelates show a $T_c$ dome as a function of doping \cite{li20}, and the normal-state resistivity behaves similarly to cuprates for the whole phase diagram \cite{Klee22}.